 Each department is governed by a five-member board of commissioners.
 Commissioners are elected by Littleton voters to a three-year term.
 Commissioners select and support department management as well as establish policies and procedures to assure long-term consistent service to the rate-paying public.
 Commissioner’s meetings are held monthly and are open to the public.

-Bruce Trumbull, Vice Chairman – Term Expires 2021
+Scott Larsen, Vice Chairman – Term Expires 2023

 Meetings are held on Wednesdays at 6:00 PM.
 When meeting minutes become available, the link for that date will become active.

 The Littleton Water Department (LWD) is an active participant in the Massachusetts Department of Conservation and Recreation, Office of Water Resources’ Rainfall Program.
 As one of 150 monitoring stations across the state, LWD collects precipitation data on a daily basis that is then used in the state’s drought monitoring program.
 Additional information on this state program can be found at www.mass.gov.

 Enter your email below to receive updates only when new content is added to this page*